 Asphalt shingles are relatively easy to cut to size.
-Once the underlayment is laid out, installing the shingles is the next step towards completing your roof.
+Once the underlayment is laid out, installing the shingles is the next step toward completing your roof.

 Use a chalk line to mark out the lines that will guide you in installing the shingles.
-This is good for aesthetic purposes because you don't want to have an uneven row of shingles.
+This is good for aesthetic purposes because you don't want an uneven row of shingles.

 This also helps determine the number of shingles you may need for your roof.
 Remove the tabs from the shingles to get them ready for installation.

 Place the first shingle over the chalk line and secure it with a nail gun.
 Subsequently, install the rest of the pieces horizontally till the first row is covered.

 Install the rest of the rows, overlapping the shingles as per the required length of the shingle manufacturer.
 Extend the shingle installation past the ridge to provide a watertight seal when you get to the ridge.

 If you choose to have a closed valley installation, extend the shingles at least 12" past the valley centerline and add extra fastening to the end.

 The final step of learning how to shingle a roof is to cover up the roof's ridge.
 If you choose not to overlap the shingles at the ridge, you can also place caps horizontally along the ridge to provide protection.

 They are typically installed from one side to another, and the hips are installed vertically.
 Install them with the first ridge cap facing the opposite direction of the prevailing wind.